x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/Task1.md

 - [ ]  There are two answers to the quadratic formula.
 The +- on the image use either of them.
 - [ ]  Fix positive answer method/function by looking at the image above using +
 - [ ]  Now do the same for the negative answer but using - instead of +
-- [ ]  Using all the functions you have created, put it all into the final function 'quadraticFormula' so that it runs them all.
-This does not need to 'return' anything.
-Output the answers to check if you are correct.
-(To call a function, you type the name of the function and provide values in the brackets if required.)
+- [ ]  Using all the functions you have created, put it all into the final function 'quadraticFormula' to find the answer.

 ## Code to save your work
 - Remember to save your work.
 Copy and Paste the code in the 'Terminal' at the bottom of the screen below.